 The project is being realized through a $142 million special fundraising campaign, Reimagining the Arkansas Arts Center: Campaign for Our Cultural Future.
 In January 2021, Capital Campaign Co-chairs Harriet and Warren Stephens announced that the campaign has raised nearly $136 million of its $142 million goal.
 The Campaign includes a $31.2 million contribution from the City of Little Rock generated through a hotel-tax revenue bond.
 Overwhelming support has more than quadrupled the public contribution to the project.
 Lead donors include Windgate Foundation, Harriet and Warren Stephens, Terri and Chuck Erwin, Winthrop Rockefeller Charitable Trust, and the State of Arkansas.
 The Windgate Art School, Harriet and Warren Stephens Galleries, and Governor Winthrop Rockefeller Lecture Hall in the new building are named in recognition of these gifts.
 The campaign now has 24 21st Century Founders of the Arkansas Museum of Fine Arts contributing gifts between $1 million and $35 million.
 The Campaign also has 56 Leadership Donors, individuals, families, corporations, and foundations contributing between $100,000 and $999,999, 36 Major Donors contributing between $25,000 and $99,999, and many other contributors.

-The Museum is set to open to the public in May 2022.
+The Museum is set to open to the public in the Fall of 2022.
 Despite the challenges associated with the Covid-19, construction has continued consistently and safely throughout the past year.
 In close collaboration with the Chicago and New York-based Studio Gang and SCAPE teams, associate architect Polk Stanley Wilcox, based in Little Rock, was able to oversee crucial elements of the project on the ground during a time of restricted travel.
 Continued construction on the new Arkansas Museum of Fine Arts also served to buffer the region’s construction industry in a challenging economic time.
 More than 50 Arkansas companies have been employed on the project, with more than 200 workers at the site every day.
 While the new Museum is under construction, AMFA staff have been preparing for the opening of the new Museum by cataloguing the AMFA Foundation Collection, preparing works of art for conservation, investing in new equipment for the Windgate Art School and Theatre, and making upgrades to Museum systems and technologies.